DrFungi/landing-page/README.md

 1. create html and css files.
 2. create img folder
 3. I created a Kanban board to follow the progress of my project
+4. I have been using a lot of flexbox to do the hero section.
+It is still causing me trouble how to format properly all the subsections on it

+##